How To Fix The Leaks In Your Conversion Funnel

 1. Guest Blogging To Boost Exposure

-Guest blogging was the secret tactic used by Leo Widrich (co-founder of Buffer) that helped Buffer experience explosive business growth.
-The business leapfrogged from 0-100,000customers within 9 months, and a large part of this success was due to Leo’s guest blogging.
+Leo Widrich (co-founder of Buffer) used guest blogging to help Buffer achieve explosive business growth.
+The business leapfrogged from 0-100,000 customers within nine months, and a large part of this success was due to Leo’s guest blogging.

 Guest blogging is hard work and you may find that your first few posts don’t bring you the flow of traffic you need to adequately fill the top of your funnel.
 However, a consistent approach combined with a solid system will reap the best results.

-Start in Google and experiment using your keywords or industry in conjunction with search operators such as “write for us,” and “guest post” etc.
+Start with a Google search.
+Experiment with your keywords or industry-relevant terms in conjunction with search operators such as “write for us” and “guest post.”

-Create a database of sites that you would like to pitch to.
+Create a database of sites that you’d like to pitch to.
 Keep track of editorial email addresses and social profiles along with outreach and follow up stats.
-I have created a handy template to get you started with outreach.
-Download it here.

-Over time, you will enhance your credibility, connect with other people in your niche, and increase the volume of people that successfully move through to the middle of your funnel.
+Over time, you’ll enhance your credibility, connect with other people in your niche, and increase the volume of people that successfully move on to the middle of your funnel.

 2. Use Direct Mail To Cut Through Online Noise

-Direct mail is very much underutilized, and it can really help you to stand out to your potential leads.
-Few businesses will take this extra step to attract potential customers so, when you do, you will be given a leg up on the competition.
+Direct mail is an underutilized way to stand out to your potential leads.
+Few businesses will take this extra step to attract potential customers so when you do, you’ll have a leg up on the competition.

-Ash Ambirge, founder of The Middle Finger Project, had trouble securing leads for a company she worked for.
-Her cold emails just weren’t working, and she was constantly getting slapped by rejection.
+Ash Ambirge, the founder of The Middle Finger Project, had trouble securing leads for a company she worked for.
+Her cold emails were met with constant rejection.

 SEO has changed significantly since the era of spun articles and directory links.
-However, whilst tactics may have changed, the ultimate goal remains the same.
-You should aim to build quality backlinks to your content, and you also want your content to rank for meaningful keywords.
+But the ultimate goal remains the same: rank on page one of Google results for relevant keywords.

-Brian Dean from backlinko.com has provided some great SEO tactics that we can all try, one of which is his “skyscraper technique“.
+Among many effective SEO tactics from Brian Dean of backlinko.com is his “skyscraper technique.”
 Brian outlines this in three simple steps:

-- Find a piece of content that already enjoys a lot of backlinks.
+- Find a piece of your content that already enjoys a lot of backlinks.*